NDA-Software/ts-cornucopia/docs/scripts/indexer.md

 ## Parameters

 -   path: the string of the path or an array of string with paths to all folders that should be indexed.
-The path will be indexed recursively.
 -   options: configuration object to change how the indexer works.

 ## Options